flutter/packages/packages/camera/camera_android_camerax/README.md

-Calling `startVideoCapturing` with `VideoCaptureOptions` configured with `maxVideoDuration` and `streamOptions` is currently unsupported do to the limitations of the CameraX library and the platform interface, respectively, and thus, will silently be ignored.
+Calling `startVideoCapturing` with `VideoCaptureOptions` configured with `maxVideoDuration` and `streamOptions` is currently unsupported do to the limitations of the CameraX library and the platform interface, respectively, and thus, those parameters will silently be ignored.

 ## Contributing